Asheesh Kapur Siddique

 Professor Siddique was trained at Columbia University (PhD, 2016), the University of Oxford (MPhil, 2009), and Princeton University (AB, 2007).
 From 2016-2018, he was a Provost’s Postdoctoral Fellow in the Society of Fellows in the Humanities at the University of Southern California.
 From 2018-2019, he was a Visiting Postdoctoral Fellow at the Center for Humanities & Information at Penn State University.
 His research has been supported by institutions such as the American Philosophical Society, the Huntington Library, the Institute for Advanced Study, the Omohundro Institute of Early American History & Culture, and the Social Science Research Council.
 His 2020 article in the William & Mary Quarterly on archival knowledge and the development of political economy was awarded the Society for U.S. Intellectual History's 2020 Dorothy Ross Article Prize for "best article in U.S. intellectual history" by "an emerging scholar."
 His other scholarship has been published or is forthcoming in the Journal of British Studies, Early American Studies, the Journal of Early Modern History, Law & History Review, and Modern Intellectual History.
 He has also written for public facing outlets such as The Daily Beast, Inside Higher Ed, and Teen Vogue.
-During the 2021-2022 academic year, he will be on leave while holding an Andrew W. Mellon Fellowship for Assistant Professors in the School of Historical Studies at the Institute for Advanced Study.

-At UMass Amherst, Professor Siddique's courses have covered subjects such as the American Revolution; early American thought and culture; the early modern British empire; the making of American capitalism from 1492 to the present; the early modern Atlantic world; and the history of the corporation.
-Future courses will examine topics such as the history of the early modern British empire and the history of data.
+At UMass Amherst, Professor Siddique's courses cover subjects such as the American Revolution; early American thought and culture; the early modern British empire; the making of American capitalism from 1492 to the present; the early modern Atlantic world; the history of the corporation; and the history of data.

 Early Modern Europe